MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-04-Explore-Delta-Lake.md

 ### Create a managed table

-1. Run the following code to create (and then describe) a managed tabled named **ProductsManaged** based on the dataframe you originally loaded from the **products.csv** file (before you updated the price of product 771).
+1. Run the following code to create (and then describe) a managed table named **ProductsManaged** based on the dataframe you originally loaded from the **products.csv** file (before you updated the price of product 771).

     ```python
    df.write.format("delta").saveAsTable("AdventureWorks.ProductsManaged")